hamburger

 What is the Indian Constitution called?

 The Indian Constitution comprises the highest law of the country.
-“Of the people, for the people, and by the people,” says the Indian Constitution.
-Because of the legal vocabulary and terminology used by the document’s architects, Sir Ivor Jennings referred to the Indian Constitution as a “lawyer’s paradise.”
+“Of the people, by the people, and for the people,” says the Indian Constitution.
+Because of the legal vocabulary and terminology used by the document’s architects, Sir Ivor Jennings directed the Constitution of India as a paradise of lawyers.

 Related Questions: